Mahdieh Babaiasl has been chosen to represent the Mechanical and Materials Engineering Department at WSU’s 2019 3 minute research competition.

-Experimental results showed that cut-depth has a direct relationship with flow rate, and an inverse relationship with elastic modulus of the tissue and needle diameter.
+Experimental results showed that cut-depth has a direct relationship with flow rate and an inverse relationship with an elastic modulus of the tissue and needle diameter.

 A finite element model is developed to predict the cut-depth.
 In order to have a mathematical relation for control purposes, a predictive mechanics-based model is also developed for depth of cut as a function of tissue properties (toughness, and constitutive response) and waterjet needle properties (diameter, and velocity of water-jet).

-The results showed that finite element model, and mathematical model give a reasonable prediction of depth of cut of water-jet in soft tissue.
+The results showed that the finite element model and mathematical model give a reasonable prediction of depth of cut of water-jet in soft tissue.